mohdrafey1/studentsenior-frontend/README.md

 ## Description

 Student Senior is a dynamic platform that connects college students for mentorship, guidance, and community building.
-The website allows students to ask questions, share knowledge, and trade items.
-Senior students can register to mentor juniors, creating a collaborative ecosystem of knowledge sharing.
+The website allows students to ask questions, share knowledge, and trade items within the same college.
+Senior students can register to mentor juniors of their college , creating a collaborative ecosystem of knowledge sharing.
 The platform also offers academic resources, including notes and past exam papers.

 ## Demo